raelgc/win_us_intl/README.md

 ### Known Issues

-Unity Dash don't respect the cedilla.
+1. Ubuntu Unity Dash don't respect the cedilla.
 Any other programs will work fine (Firefox, Google Chrome, Gnome programs, KDE programs, etc).
+2. Some obscure key combinations haven't been covered yet (acute + ß).
+3. Some dead key combinations don't work at all (acute + diaeresis != '")

-### Credits
+### How to Conttribute

-Original version of .XCompose file was taken from http://tamh.info/en/win-us-intl-4-linux.
-I just changed few entries to make it don't raise some warnings.
+If you modify this file to improve the compatibility with the original Windows US Intl Behavior, please open an issue in this repo.
+ We'll gladly merge both files after determine those changes will match the usual behavior in Windows, giving credit where due